 - It seems like it will be raining all night

-Evidence: The sky has black clouds or it has been confirmed by the weather reporter who himself detected it through satellites.
+Evidence: The sky has black clouds or has been confirmed by the weather reporter who detected it through satellites.

 Evidence: He must have done something nice or given ‘nice guy’ feelings off himself.

-Evidence: They might have similar face features or must have directed each other as sisters.
+Evidence: They might have similar facial features or must have directed each other as sisters.

 - This restaurant seems like a good place to dine in.

-Evidence: It is likely for the restaurant to have a welcoming and comfortable interior and sitting.
+Evidence: It is likely for the restaurant to have a welcoming and comfortable interior and seating.

-Using the first person’s pronoun “I” with the word “seem like” is not a usual occurrence but sometimes it is uttered naturally like in the sentences below.
+Using the first person’s pronoun “I” with the word “seem like” is not usual, but sometimes it is uttered naturally, like in the sentences below.

-“Seem like” can be used in the past tense as well as in the examples below.
+“Seem like” can be used in the past tense and the examples below.

 - It didn’t seem like she was crying at all.